Science Fair Project Background Research Plan

 Are You Doing an Engineering or Programming Project?

-If you are doing an engineering or programming project that involves designing or inventing a new device, procedure, computer program, or algorithm, then be sure to check Engineering & Programming Project Tips.
+If you are doing an engineering or programming project that involves designing or inventing a new device, procedure, computer program, or algorithm, then be sure to check out the Science Buddies resource The Engineering Design Process.
 You should have some special questions in your background research plan.

 Sample Background Research Plan